 It's best to skip sauces that are high in alcohol or vinegar because they will not boil off.

-Marinades are traditionally a great way to add flavor to meats, they also often help tenderize and break down the proteins in the food.
-While the tenderization is no longer needed with sous vide, the addition of the flavor is huge.
+Marinades are traditionally used to add flavor to meats, they also are often used to help tenderize and break down the proteins in the food.
+While the tenderization is no longer needed with sous vide, the addition of the flavor works the same.

 The best way to approach marinating with sous vide is to treat it like you normally would.
 Make the marinade, marinate the food, then put it in the sous vide bag and cook it.
 It should turn out great and keep a lot of the flavor from the marinade.